Why we stock highest-quality oils

 – Intended for perfumery or scented products.

-– May tolerate minor adulteration or additives to bolster aroma or shelf life.
+– Uses minor adulteration or additives to bolster aroma or shelf life.

-– Cheaper, but lacks the consistency or potency needed for true therapeutic effect.
+– Cheaper, but lacks the consistency or potency needed for true aromatherapy therapeutic effect.

 Pharmaceutical Grade